 These Regulations have been amended by the States of Jersey (Amendments and Construction Provisions No. 10) (Jersey) Regulations 2005.
-The amendments replace all references to a Committee of the States of Jersey with a Minister of the States of Jersey, and remove and add defined terms appropriately, consequentially upon the move from a committee system of government to a ministerial system of government chapter 17.245 chapter 19.885 chapter 19.300 for Chapter 19.060 amended by R&O.158/2015 Regulation 20(2) amended by R&O.163/2007
+The amendments replace all references to a Committee of the States of Jersey with a Minister of the States of Jersey, and remove and add defined terms appropriately, consequentially upon the move from a committee system of government to a ministerial system of government chapter 17.245 chapter 19.885 chapter 19.300 chapter 19.060 Regulation 1(1) amended by R&O.158/2015 Regulation 20(2) amended by R&O.163/2007